 Michael Saylor, CEO of the SaaS company MicroStrategy, was one of the first business owners who moved his money out of Fiat currencies and into Bitcoin.
 His goal was to protect his company’s reserves against a 5-10% reduction of value every year and benefit from the increase of adoption and deflation of Bitcoin.

 He bought $500 million worth of Bitcoin (his investment idea: HODL -- hold on for dear life) and tripled his Bitcoin treasury reserve in less than a year.

 You can watch this excellent interview where he explains his strategy:

 Are you ready to move 10%, 20%, or even 50% of your own assets into Bitcoin?
 Read on!

 Step 2: Create an Account

 There are many ways to buy crypto-assets such as Bitcoin.
-As a German-based business owner, I wanted to find the exchange that offers maximum protection with minimal fees.
+What is the exchange that offers maximum protection with minimal fees?
 After extensive research, I found the cheapest and most secure way to buy Bitcoin and other crypto-assets: Binance.